Agentic trade for things that have to be real

 a seller you already trustnothing

-Same card, wildly different cost — and the cheapest is the one nobody sells you: a seller you already trust.
-No one adds it up for you, so you overpay to feel safe, skip a check you needed, or just take the leap and hope.
+Same card, wildly different cost.
+The cheapest is the one nobody sells you: a seller you already trust.
+So you overpay to feel safe, skip the check you needed, or jump and hope.
+Trust is the real price.
+Right now it is unpriced and unaccountable.

 Why an agent